fry69/bluesky-migration-guide/README.md

   "phoneVerificationRequired": true
 }
 ```
-Looks good, now let's start exporting the data from the mushroom PDS, first the repository.
-It contains all records (posts, likes, accounts you follow and all other non-Bluesky records), but it does **not** contain blobs (binary large objects, images, short movies):
+Looks good.
+Now let's start exporting the data from the mushroom PDS, starting with the repository.
+It contains all records (posts, likes, accounts you follow, and all other non-Bluesky records), but it does **not** contain blobs (binary large objects: images, short videos):
 ```shell
 $ goat repo export fry69.dev
 downloading from https://cordyceps.us-west.host.bsky.network to: fry69.dev.20250504094733.car
 ```
-The CAR file this generated is about ~30 MB in size for my ~10k posts and other records.
+The CAR file this generated is about 30 MB in size for my ~10k posts and other records.
-> [!note]
+> [!NOTE]
-> What the heck is CAR?
+> **What the heck is CAR?**
 >
 > The standard file format for storing data objects is Content Addressable aRchives (CAR).
-The standard repository export format for atproto repositories is [CAR v1](https://ipld.io/specs/transport/car/carv1/), which have file suffix `.car` and mimetype `application/vnd.ipld.car`.
+The standard repository export format for atproto repositories is [CAR v1](https://ipld.io/specs/transport/car/carv1/), which have file suffix `.car` and MIME type `application/vnd.ipld.car`.
 See [here](https://atproto.com/specs/repository#car-file-serialization) for more details.

-Now it is time to download my ~800 (~1 GB in size total) blobs.
-This is a slow process, it took ~1 hour with a fast down link, the limiting factor is the mushroom PDS.
-And of course it failed in the middle of the process:
+Now it's time to download my ~800 blobs (~1 GB total size).
+This is a slow process—it took ~1 hour with a fast downlink.
+The limiting factor is the mushroom PDS.
+And of course, it failed in the middle of the process:
 ```shell
 $ goat blob export fry69.dev
 downloading blobs to: fry69.dev_blobs